Headache & TMJ Center of New Jersey

 The factors that put added stress on the TMJ in the first place vary, and may include teeth grinding (bruxism), jaw clenching (possibly as a result of chronic stress), uneven teeth and others.

-What to Do if You Have TMJ Symptoms
+What to Do if You Have TMD Symptoms

-The TMJ experts specialize in neuromuscular conditions, so they can properly diagnose your condition and formulate an effective TMJ treatment plan.
-Dedicated to providing personalized patient care, the team at Headache and TMJ Center of New Jersey uses the latest, most advanced digital diagnostic equipment and evaluation methods to pinpoint your condition.
-In addition, as pioneers in their field, Dr. Stein and his team have been creating innovative treatment solutions for more than 25 years, so they can eliminate your painful symptoms and restore proper jaw function for overall wellness.
+Dedicated to providing personalized patient care, the team at Headache and TMJ Center of New Jersey uses the latest, most advanced digital diagnostic equipment and evaluation methods to pinpoint your condition and provide the most effective TMJ treatment plan.
+As pioneers in their field, Dr. Stein and his team have been creating innovative treatment solutions for more than 25 years, so they can eliminate your painful symptoms and restore proper jaw function for overall wellness.

 About Dr. Ivan F. Stein, Founder of Headache and TMJ Center of New Jersey

 Dr. Ivan F. Stein graduated from Georgetown University Dental School with a Doctor of Dental Surgery degree.
-The TMJ specialist has dedicated 20 years to the research and treatment of functional disorders of the mouth and jaw, including TMD, excessive snoring and obstructive sleep apnea.
+With over 20 years dedicated to the research and treatment of functional disorders of the mouth and jaw, including TMD, excessive snoring and obstructive sleep apnea, Dr. Stein is a leader in the field of treating temporomandibular joint disorders.

 An independent committee of over 6,000 dentists based in New Jersey has selected Dr. Stein as a Top Dentist.
 He was one of the first doctors in the United States to repair soft tissues with the Denta 2 carbon dioxide laser, which helps him perform bloodless, pain-free treatments that allow for quick recovery.
 Dr. Stein has engineered some of the most innovative oral appliances utilized in the treatment of TMJ, obstructive sleep apnea and excessive snoring.
 He is a leading authority in his field and has been featured across various media outlets, including medical publications and television networks such as CNBC and ABC.